hantsy/java-sandbox/docs/switch-pattern-matching.md

 # Switch pattern matching example

-Java 17 adds type as case parameters in the switch pattern matching.
+Similar to the Scala *case pattern matching* and Kotlin *when*, Java 17 finally allow Java type as `case` condition in the switch statement or expression.

 > NOTE: It is a **preview** feature of Java 17.